 The rules have to be consistent in their application rather than subjective.
 The more subjectivity, the more your emotions play with your trading decisions and, consequently, affect the outcome.
 On the other hand, a well-developed trading plan delivers a systematic approach that helps to overcome this subjectivity and protect your capital.

 1. Portfolio type

-Portfolio Selection and Risk Click to see the image in full size
+Portfolio Selection and Risk Click to see the image in full-size

 2. Investment time frame

-Do you want to trade over the short, medium, or long term?
-If you lead a busy lifestyle, I recommend that you select medium to long term as your investment time frame.
-To many who lead busy lives attempt to trade short term, which is very risky if you do not have the required time.
+The question you have to ask yourself is do you want to trade over the short, medium, or long term?
+If you lead a busy lifestyle, I recommend you select medium to long term.
+Attempting to trade short term when you lead a busy lifestyle is very risky if you do not have the required time.

-When determining your trading rules, you need to phrase each rule as a yes/no answer.
-If you are buying a stock that is trending up, for example, your entry signal would read like this:
+When determining your trading rules, you need to phrase each one to elicit a yes/no answer.
+As you are buying a stock that is trending up, your entry signal would read like this: